luizsharps/music/README.md

-this was just to put a link to my JS code
+This was just to put a link to my JS code.